omz/Dash-Plugin-for-Xcode/README.md

 * You don't have to select the entire symbol that you want to look up.
 * It automatically detects your active scheme (iOS or Mac) and searches only the active scheme's docset

 This plugin also gives you the option of using Xcode's "Quick Help" popup and only opening Dash, instead of Xcode's full documentation viewer, when you click a link in that popup.
+If you use this option, Dash will be able to disambiguate between similar results (e.g. clicking on `boolValue` in something like `[foo boolValue]`, where `foo` is an `NSString *`, will open the page for `-[NSString boolValue]` vs. `-[NSNumber boolValue]`) and even find a result if a simple text search were to fail.

 If you want to use Xcode's built-in documentation popover again, you can temporarily disable the Dash integration by clicking "Dash Integration > Style > Disabled" in the "Edit" menu.